cmirza/FullStackDay-PdxCodeGuild/05 - Capstone/capstone_proposal.md

 ### Functionality

 1. Landing page with text box for zip code entry
-2. View finds which state they're closest to
+2. View finds which state they're in
 3. View gathers all produce for that state
-4. View filters list by current season using current date
+4. View filters list by current season using date
 5. Data is displayed to user as grid of items with images and description
-6. When user clicks on item, a detail view is given with complete season data for the user's state and map view of states in which the item is grown
+6. When user clicks on item, a detail view is given with season data for the user's state and map of states in which the item is grown

 ### Data Model

-- Primary model of vegetables
+- Vegetable Model
+    - name, type, image, description
-    - many to many relationship with states
+- US states Model
-    - **issue:** not sure where season months is kept
+    - state name
+- Seasons Model
+    - Vegetable ID, State ID, seasons (string)

 #### Sources